jeremyaldama/deepseek-docker/README.md

+# Prerequisites: you can run it locally or in a Virtual Machine in Huawei Cloud
+- vCPU: at least 8vCPU
+- RAM: 16GB for 7B parameters
+- Ubuntu: 22.04
+- Disk: 100GB General Purpose SSD
+- Elastic IP (optional to access by public network): 100Mbit/s
-﻿# Deploy DeepSeek with UI instantly
+# Deploy DeepSeek with UI instantly

 ## Step 1: Update and install
 ```